CupNoodles/tasty-ext-squareinvoice/README.md

 ### Dependancies

 This extension will install the PHP square SDK https://github.com/square/square-php-sdk.
-Common usage will depend on either a variable delivery fee extension such as cupnoodles.postmates or an order editor such sa cupnoodles.ordermenuedit.
+Common usage will depend on either a variable delivery fee extension such as cupnoodles.postmates or an order editor such as cupnoodles.ordermenuedit.

 ### Installation